hnanihnn/hnanihnn.github.io/README.md

 Future Enhancements:
 - Complete the forms with javascript
 - Add more cats and dogs to be adopted
+- Add more information about the animals

 2. Uses of third party resources